mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

     cd $K8_ROOT/rancher/on-prem/nginx
     sudo ./install.sh
     ```
-    * Provide below mentioned inputs as and when promted
+    * Provide below mentioned inputs as and when prompted
         * MOSIP nginx server internal ip
         * MOSIP nginx server public ip
-        * Publically accessible domains (comma seperated with no whitespaces)
+        * Publically accessible domains (comma separated with no whitespaces)
         * SSL cert path
         * SSL key path
-        * Cluster node ip's (comma seperated no whitespace)
+        * Cluster node ip's (comma separated no whitespace)
 * In case using openssl wildcard ssl certificate add below http block in nginx server configuration, Ignore in case of ssl cerst obtained using letsencrypt or for publically available domains.
 (Ensure to use this only in development env, not suggested for Production env).
     * `nano /etc/nginx/nginx.conf`
     ```